Congratulations on your admission to UCSB! Welcome to the International Gaucho family! We at OISS are so excited to welcome you and meet you!!

 Follow the instructions below to request your DS-2019.
-There is a 4-week processing time once all required documents and information have been approved by OISS.
-If you do not upload all required documents and information at the same time, it will take longer than 4 weeks for you to receive your DS-2019!
+There is a 15 business day processing time once all required documents and information have been approved by OISS.
+If you do not upload all required documents and information at the same time, it will take longer than 15 business days for you to receive your DS-2019!

 - Log into UCSBGlobal using your UCSB Net ID and password as a current student.
 You do not need to request that an account be created for you.
 If you have just activated your UCSB email, it may take up to one week before you can log into UCSBGlobal.
 If it has been more than one week since you have activated your UCSB email, please contact firstname.lastname@example.org.

 - Click on the EAP DS-2019 request (not the J Student DS-2019 request) and submit all of the following e-forms:

 - EAP DS-2019 Request

 - EAP J-1 Regulations Acknowledgement